 What qualifications do you need to become a Sleep Consultant?

-You don’t actually need any, I know consultants who have done a one day training session and set themselves up (this is so wrong), while others have done degree level programmes and taken months of mentorship such as a certification program, the program I studied took months, 3 months for initial certification and a further 12 months of mentorship and at the moment this is the ‘gold’ standard but more can be done to improve the training nationally, which is why I am so excited about the new accredited programme being delivered with OCN London – the problem is, as yet, there is no system for accreditation or regulation of sleep coaches in the UK, and no national training standards, but like I said that is changing with a new Holistic Sleep Coaching Programme https://www.holisticsleepcoaching.com/ which I am one of the first in the UK to be part of.
+You don’t actually need any, I know consultants who have done a one day training session and set themselves up (this is so wrong), while others have done degree level programmes and taken months of mentorship such as a certification program, the first program I studied took months, 3 months for initial certification and a further 12 months of mentorship and at the moment certifications are the ‘gold’ standard but more can be done to improve the training nationally, which is why I am so excited about the new accredited programme being delivered with OCN London – the problem is, as yet, there is no system for accreditation or regulation of sleep coaches in the UK, and no national training standards, but like I said that is changing with a new Holistic Sleep Coaching Programme https://www.holisticsleepcoaching.com/ which I am one of the first in the UK to be part of, it is gentle, responsive and evidnece-based.

 For a detailed look at my credentials click here.

-In summary sleep training maybe one method in the tool box of a sleep consultnat, the majority of sleep consultants who have undergone a certification program will have completed months of training and mentorship, not all sleep training methods are CIO or CC and improving sleep is complex, in that it should involve the whole family and look beyond sleep being the ‘problem’
+In summary sleep training maybe one method in the tool box of a sleep consultant, not all sleep consultants are equal but the majority of sleep consultants who have undergone a certification program will have completed months of training and mentorship, not all sleep training methods are Cry-It-Out or Controlled Crying and improving sleep is complex, in that it should involve the whole family and look beyond sleep being the ‘problem’